 On the widths of the band and the social division associated with them, see Olsen, Masculinity, 18–20.

-The shape and size of the segmenta were probably related to social and class aspects.
-See R. MacMuIlen, “Some Pictures in Ammianus Marcellinus,” Art Bulletin 46 (1964): 445–51 (reprinted in R. MacMuIlen, Changes in the Roman Empire: Essays in the Ordinary [Princeton, 1990], 95–102).
-It appears that the origin of the orbiculi is in the magic, or quasi-magic symbol, the purpose of which was to protect the wearer of the garment, and it is possible that this was its meaning in Late Antiquity as well, beside being a decorative adornment; see F. Pennick Morgan, Dress and Personal Appearance in Late Antiquity: The Clothing of the Middle and Lower Classes (Leiden, 2018), 39.
+The shape and size of the segmenta were probably related to social and class aspects; see R. MacMuIlen, “Some Pictures in Ammianus Marcellinus,” Art Bulletin 46 (1964): 445–51 (reprinted in R. MacMuIlen, Changes in the Roman Empire: Essays in the Ordinary [Princeton, 1990], 95–102).
+It appears that the origin of the orbiculi is in the magic, or quasi-magic symbol, the purpose of which was to protect the wearer of the garment, and it is possible that this was its meaning in Late Antiquity as well, besides being a decorative adornment; see F. Pennick Morgan, Dress and Personal Appearance in Late Antiquity: The Clothing of the Middle and Lower Classes (Leiden, 2018), 39.

 For a general review of the phenomenon see, M. Harlow, “Clothes Maketh the Man: Power Dressing and Elite Masculinity in the Later Roman Empire,” in Gender in the Early Medieval World, ed.
 L. Brubaker and J. M. H. Smith (Cambridge, 2005), 45–61, at 55–58.
-Yigael Yadin was of the opinion that the differences in the widths of the clavi found on the tunics he discovered in the Judean Desert caves prove the existence of such a distinction, Y. Yadin, The Finds from the Bar Kokhba Period in the Cave of Letters, Vol. I (Jerusalem, 1963), 209.
-Over time, the meaning of the clavi’s width was abandoned and disappeared, as can be seen in the Dura-Europos frescos (ibid, ibid).
-However, scholars have shown that the reality reflected in the literary sources is more complex, see B. Levick, “A Note on the Latus Clavus,” Athenaeum 79 (1991), 239–44.
+Yigael Yadin was of the opinion that the differences in the widths of the clavi found on the tunics he discovered in the Judean Desert caves prove the existence of such a distinction (Y. Yadin, The Finds from the Bar Kokhba Period in the Cave of Letters (Jerusalem, 1963), 209.
+Over time, the meaning of the clavi’s width was abandoned and disappeared, as can be seen in the Dura-Europos frescos (ibid).
+However, scholars have shown that the reality reflected in the literary sources is more complex, see B. Levick, “A Note on the Latus Clavus,” Athenaeum 79 (1991): 239–44.
 These conclusions are especially important for the clavi, which were perceived in the scholarship as a distinctive sign of social stratification.
 On the need to reevaluate the classification of the clavi and the meaning of each model, see L. Bender Jørgensen, “Clavi and Non-Clavi: Definitions of Various Bands on Roman Textiles,” in Purpureae Vestes III: Textiles y tintes en la ciudad Antigua, ed.
-C. Alfro Giner, J-P. Brun, P. Borgard, and R. Pierobon-Benoit (Valencia, 2011), pp. 75–81.
+C. Alfro Giner, J-P. Brun, P. Borgard, and R. Pierobon-Benoit (Valencia, 2011), 75–81.

 Canepa, Two Eyes, 201–204.